 With its interdisciplinary design, the Core program provides an intellectual bridge between individual academic programs, addressing the Graduate School’s “core” values of creativity, commitment, and compassion through cross-disciplinary collaboration.
-It provides an opportunity for students to interact with faculty and staff from other programs.
+It provides an opportunity for students to interact with experienced professionals and community members.

 Core for 2013-2014

 Over the last two years, faculty at the graduate school have engaged in a deeply thoughtful process to re-envision our Core Program.
 The academic year 2013-2014 will be a transition year.
 During this transition period, the options you have for completing the Core Program requirement differ according to the time you began your program and the time you graduate.
 Each of you should fall into one of the following three groups:

 (1) If you are graduating in spring or summer 2013, your Core Program requirement stands as it did when you entered: two Core course credits.

 (2) If you are beginning your degree program in summer 2013 or thereafter, you will complete the new Core Program requirement described below.
 Please note: Core courses (for graduate credit) listed in the summer 2013 schedule will not fulfill your Core Program requirement.

 (3) If you are currently enrolled in a degree program and will not graduate in spring or summer 2013, you may: (a) fulfill the former Core Program requirement of two Core course credits; (b) fulfill the new Core Program requirements described below; or (c) combine a Core course credit with a Core unit described below.
 Core courses for credit will not be offered after summer 2013.
 Please note: the introduction of the new Core Program does change the number of semester hours required to complete your degree.
 Please review your plan with your advisor (the earlier the better), as your decision may create new opportunities for elective courses.